-Any patch that is included in a Tru64 UNIX patch kit.
-Sometimes referred to as official patches, release patches are intended for worldwide distribution and can be safely used on any customer's system within the guidelines documented in the patch kit.
+A patch kit that Compaq provides to modify a specific version of the Tru64 UNIX operating system and TruCluster software.
+Sometimes referred to as official patch kits, Release Patches Kits are intended for worldwide distribution and can be safely used on any customer's system within the guidelines documented in the kit.
+The patches in a Release Patch Kit are referred to as Release patches.

-See also customer-specific patch (CSP)

-rolling upgrade
+See also Customer-Specific Patch (CSP), Early Release Patch (ERP) Kit rolling upgrade